A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Propagation-based Fake News Detection

-Network-based fake news detection constructs flexible networks to indirectly capture fake news propagation.
-The constructed networks can be homogeneous, heterogeneous, or hierarchical.
+When detecting fake news using self-defined propagation graphs (networks), one constructs flexible networks to indirectly capture fake news propagation.
+These networks can be (1) homogeneous, (2) heterogeneous, or (3) hierarchical.

-\paragraph{$\blacktriangleright$ Homogeneous Network} Homogeneous networks are networks containing a single type of node and a single type of edge~\cite{shu2018studying}.
-A typical homogeneous network is a \textit{stance network}~\cite{jin2016news}, where nodes are news-related posts by users, and edges represent supporting (+) or opposing (-) relations among each pair of posts, e.g., the similarity between each pair of tweets that can be calculated using a distance measure such as Jensen-Shannon~\cite{jin2016news} or Jaccard distance~\cite{jin2014news}.
-The network is illustrated in Figure \ref{subfig::network1}.
+\paragraph{$\blacktriangleright$ Homogeneous Network} Homogeneous networks are networks containing a single type of node and a single type of edge.
+One example is the \textit{news spreader network} (see Fig. \ref{subfig:spreaderNet}), a subgraph of social network of users, where each network is for a news article; each node in the network is a user spreading the news; and an edge between two nodes indicates the following relationship of two news spreaders~\cite{zhou2019network}.
+Classifying a news article (fake or true) using its spreader network is equivalent to classifying the network.
+Recently, Zhou et al. analyze such networks at the level of \textit{node}, \textit{ego}, \textit{triad}, \textit{community}, and the overall \textit{network}~\cite{zhou2019network}, respectively, and reveal four patterns within fake news spreader networks: (1) \textsc{More-Spreader Pattern}, i.e., more users spread fake news than true news; (2) \textsc{Farther-Distance Pattern}, i.e., fake news spreads farther than true news; (3) \textsc{Stronger-Engagement Pattern}, i.e., spreaders engage more strongly with fake news than with true news; and (4) \textsc{Denser-Network Pattern}, i.e., fake news spreaders form denser networks compared to true news spreaders (see Fig. \ref{fig:pattern_network}).
+Another example of a homogeneous network is a \textit{stance network}~\cite{jin2016news}, where nodes are news-related posts by users and edges represent supporting (+) or opposing (-) relations among each pair of posts, e.g., the similarity between each pair of posts that can be calculated using a distance measure such as Jensen-Shannon divergence~\cite{jin2016news} or Jaccard distance~\cite{jin2014news}.
+The stance network is shown in Fig. \ref{subfig:stanceNet}.
 Fake news detection using a stance network boils down to evaluating the credibility of news-related posts (i.e., lower credibility~=~fake news), which can be further cast as a graph optimization problem.
-Let $\mathbf{A} \in \mathbb{R}^{n \times n}$ denote the adjacency matrix of the aforementioned stance network with $n$ nodes and $\mathbf{c} \in \mathbb{R}^n$ denote the vector of node credibility scores.
-By assuming that supporting posts have similar credibility values, the cost function in \cite{zhou2004learning} can be adopted and the problem can be defined as
+Specifically, let $\mathbf{A} \in \mathbb{R}^{n \times n}$ denote the adjacency matrix of the aforementioned stance network with $n$ posts and $\mathbf{c}= (c_1, \dots, c_n)$ denote the vector of post credibility scores.
+Assuming that supporting posts have similar credibility scores, the cost function in \cite{zhou2004learning} can be used and the problem can be defined as